nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 [^AUTOREPLACED1999ATMO90ENDREPLACE]: [1999] ATMO 90

 In *Gazal Apparel Pty Ltd v Fine Lines Extraordinary Apparel Pty Ltd*,[^AUTOREPLACED1999ATMO90ENDREPLACE] it was held that the word combination 'Fineform' had some descriptive connotation, but it is not one most appropriate for normal description of the goods in question.
-However, when combined with the other relevant factors (evidence of sales, promotion, etc), the trade mark 'Fineform' for lingerie could be registered.
+When combined with the other relevant factors (evidence of sales, promotion, etc), the trade mark 'Fineform' for lingerie could be registered.

 [^AUTOREPLACED1999ATMO90ENDREPLACE]: [1999] ATMO 90